Orange County Dangerous Products Attorney

 For example, today’s inflatable playhouses are designed to mimic theme park rides in many respects, and although they are usually specifically marketed to young children, they are often manufactured with the cheapest possible materials and never require any specialized supervision during operation.
 Similarly, many ATVs put thrills first and safety second, and today’s potent medicines sometimes do not adequately warn patients about the known risks.

-These are just a few examples of defective products, and at the Law Offices of John Rapillo, we have successfully represented accident and injury victims for over thirty years.
+These are just a few examples of defective products.
+Attorney John Rapillo has successfully represented accident and injury victims for over 35 years.
 So, when we take your case, our professionals use proven methods that deliver maximum compensation in a minimum amount of time.
 We know that you are not satisfied with anything less than the best possible outcome, and neither are we.

 Time Limits Involved